nbice1/First-Order-Logic/README.md

 Atomic sentences have the form P(a,b,...,s).
 This also holds of the identity predicate, e.g. =(1,1) is a sentence while 1 = 1 is not.
 'T' and 'F' are also treated as atomic sentences.

-Any formula with a binary connective as its main connective must be surrounded by parentheses.
-Any other formula must not be surrounded by parentheses.
+Any formula or subformula with a binary connective as its main connective must be surrounded by parentheses.
+Any other formula or subformula must not be surrounded by parentheses.

 Example sentences: